Moroccan nationalism: Nationalism in the protectorate before the Dahir

 Throughout the 1920s, a number of scholars established the "free schools" (مدارس حرة) which combined reformist Islam and Western science based on the ideas of the Salafi movement and were independent of government control.
 The first free school was established in 1919.
 These free schools taught Classical Arabic and Islamic thought.
 The purpose of these was to cultivate a sense of national identity among urban youth and laid a cultural foundation for nationalism by "instilling national spirit—feeling of patriotism and a sense of Moroccan nationhood—in the students."
 By 1937, they provided primary education for 5000 students.

 The prominent Moroccan nationalist figure Allal al-Fassi describing the development of early nationalism in Morocco and the influence of the Salafi movement says:

 The Moroccan youths found in the Salafiyah movement a field for action and a training center for disciplined service and sacrifice.
 They formed centers in Fez, Rabat, and Tetuan for participation in public affairs.
 Opposition to the sheikhs who had benefited from the protectorate regime was foremost in their program of action.
 Small study groups sprang up for investigating outstanding public issues and enlightening public opinion in regard to them.
 The Karaouiyine University at Fez was a meeting place for students from all parts of the land, and we considered it our duty to instill into them the spirit of the Salafiyah and the nationalist creeds.

 In the French zone, Moroccan nationalism developed in two different major cities: Fes and Rabat.
 In Fes, the nationalist groups that emerged were more religious, conservative and traditional in outlook while in Rabat, the groups had a more European outlook and ideology with many of their leaders having a modern education in France or Europe.
 However, this did not prevent the groups from working with another.
 For example, taking inspiration from nationalist movements in Egypt, Turkey and other parts of the Middle East and India, young nationalists started to form groups notably one in Rabat and one in Fes.
-The Rabat group, the Supporters of Truth, and the Fes group, the Students Union, joined together to form to Moroccan League.
+The Rabat group, the Supporters of Truth, and the Fes group, the Students Union, joined to form to Moroccan League.
 This would later lead to the formation of the Moroccan Action Committee.